-We produce instructional materials from our own outreach presentations, and we share materials created by teacher-participants in our teacher training program.
+It is our goal to integrate authentic, academically valid curriculum on the Middle East in your classroom.
+We visit classrooms, arrange classroom visits by outreach volunteers who come from the Middle East, and produce instructional materials from these activities.
+Please see the textbooks below from our own courses as well as materials created by teacher-participants in our teacher training program.
 In addition to publishing selected items in our Community in the Knowledge Bank, we post more links to materials below.

 This e-book focuses on the languages, cultural, religious, and sectarian communities of the region, and turning points in history.
 It is based on the content for International Studies/Near Eastern Languages and Cultures 2200 "Introduction to the Modern Middle East".
 Formats:

 Euphrates Tigris Water Issues: An Introduction, edited by Dr. Melinda McClimans